aherbert/gdsc-smlm/docs/model_plugins.rst

      - Description

    * - Slice
      - Adjust the currently displayed slice in the PSF.
-This is the

    * - Crop border
      - Define the border around the PSF to crop.
 Use this to remove edge pixels that do not contribute to the PSF.